OSotoiv/capstone1_recipe_app/README.md

 ## Support

-If you have any questions or run into any issues, feel free to reach out to us at [example@email.com](mailto:example@email.com).
+If you have any questions or run into any issues, feel free to reach out to me at [Osoto.iv@gmail.com]().

+## Comming soon....
+1. Testing...
+2. Users functionality for creating your own recipes.
+3. Comments on users recipes.